Savanna has two furbabies and enjoys sharing helpful tips along with her experiences as a dog mom.

 What Causes the Behavior?

-- Moving: If you move around a lot or only move once, this may be the reason your pet has separation anxiety.
+- Moving: If you move around a lot, or only moved once, this may be the reason your pet has separation anxiety.

 - Changing Owners: If you adopted your pet from a shelter, you might see anxious behaviors.